Student Organizations Handbook

 Important Notes

-• Alcohol may be served at student-sponsored campus events with prior written request to the Office of Student Services and approval of the University president.
+- Alcohol may be served at student-sponsored campus events with prior written request to the Office of Student Services and approval of the University president.
 Upon receipt of the president’s written authorization to serve alcohol, the sponsoring group must provide a proposed plan for managing alcohol service at the proposed event.
-This plan should be received and approved by the vice president for student affairs, dean of student services, director of facilities and plant operations, and University Police chief at least 10 days in advance of the proposed event and should include text and diagrams/sketches of the proposed venue(s) and processes through which alcohol service will occur.
+This plan should be received and approved by the senior vice president for student affairs, dean of student support and advocacy, director of facilities and plant operations, and chief of McNeese Police at least 10 days in advance of the proposed event and should include text and diagrams/sketches of the proposed venue(s) and processes through which alcohol service will occur.

 Faculty, Staff, Alumni, and Constituent Advisors